maxsonBraunLab/rna_seq/README.md

 -->

-### Option 2: Snakemake + Singularity Execution
+### Option 2: Snakemake + Singularity/Apptainer Execution

-More Singularity documentation on Exacloud can be found [here](https://wiki.ohsu.edu/display/ACC/Exacloud%3A+Singularity).
+Singularity/Apptainer documentation on Exacloud can be found [here](https://wiki.ohsu.edu/display/ACC/Exacloud%3A+Singularity).

+Singularity/Apptainer documentation on ARC can be found [here](https://wiki.ohsu.edu/display/ACC/Apptainer).

 A "dry-run" can be accomplished to see what and how files will be generated by using the command: